chocolatey/ChocolateyGUI/docs/input/docs/configuration/feature/AllowNonAdminAccessToSettings.md

 ---
 Order: 80
 Title: Allow Non Admin Access to Settings
-Description: Describe how access to the Chocolatey GUI Settings screen can be restricted to non-admin users.
+Description: Controls whether or not a non-administrator user can access the Settings Screen.
+NOTE - This feature will only work when using the licensed extension for Chocolatey and Chocolatey GUI.
 ---

 When using Chocolatey GUI for Business a new feature is available in the Settings screen: